alphagov/govuk-design-system/src/accessibility/wcag-2.2/index.md

 We've made changes to these components and patterns to comply with WCAG 2.2 level AA.
 You must check if your service needs amending to align with these changes.

-[Images](/styles/images/) also includes guidance to help ensure icons and images in your service meet Target Size (minimum).
+[Images](/styles/images/) also includes guidance to help ensure icons and images in your service meet Target Size (Minimum).

 {{ govukTable({
   caption: "Components",